 Carol Marie entered Maryknoll September 2, 1958 at the Sisters Center in NY from Cincinnati, Ohio.
 She pronounced First Vows June 24, 1961 at the Center and Final Vows June 24, 1967 also at the Center.
 She gave service a the Center until 1963 when she received her first assigned to Chile.
 From 1963 – 1968 she taught primary school children and studied art at the Universidad Católica earning a B.A. in Art.

-Sister Carol returned to the Center in 1969 to give Congregation Service.
-While in the States, she earned a Bachelor of Fine Arts from the College of Mt.
+Returning to the Center in 1969, she gave service at the Center.
+While in the States she earned a Bachelor of Fine Arts from the College of Mt.
 St. Joseph, Mt.
 St. Joseph, OH in 1970 and an M.A. in Art Education in from the University of Cincinnati, OH in 1971.

 In 1981, Sister Carol Marie was assigned to Panama where she marveled at the beauty and diversity of the Panamanian people.
 “We have so many ethnic groups in this tiny country–the diversity is nothing less than fascinating.”
 She went to the Apostolic Vicariate of Darien, an isolated rural area, working with basic ecclesial communities and collaborating in training programs and material for pastoral teams throughout the vicariate.
 She also taught Scripture and theology in the University of Santa Maria la Antigua in both Colon and Panama City.